skx/assembler/README.md

 # Assembler

-This repository contains a VERY VERY BASIC assembler, which is capable of reading simple assembly-language programs, and generating an ELF binary from them.
+This repository contains a VERY BASIC assembler, which is capable of reading simple assembly-language programs, and generating an ELF binary from them.

+It is more a proof-of-concept than a useful assembler, but I hope to take it to the state where it can compile the kind of x86-64 assembly I produce in some of my other projects.

-Specifically this will generate a binary which looks like this:
+Currently the assembler will generate a binary which looks like this:

 ```
 $ file a.out
-a.out: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, no section header
+a.out: ELF 64-bit LSB executable, x86-64, version 1 (SYSV)
+       statically linked, no section header
 ```

 Why?
 I've written a couple of toy projects that generate assembly language programs, then pass them through an assembler: